-In our most recent article focusing on Curve, we looked at how the protocol introduced a game-changing and adjustable algorithm for swapping stable assets on a decentralized exchange (DEX).
+In Hubble's most recent article focusing on Curve, it looked at how the protocol introduced a game-changing and adjustable algorithm for swapping stable assets on a decentralized exchange (DEX).

-In this article, we'll look at how Curve's 3Pool rose to prominence and became the de facto savings account in decentralized finance (DeFi).
-We will also examine how the winds have begun shifting against the 3Pool, and why it will most likely end up becoming a deprecated pool.
+This article will look at how Curve's 3Pool rose to prominence and became the de facto savings account in decentralized finance (DeFi).
+It will also examine how the winds have begun shifting against the 3Pool, and why it will most likely end up becoming a deprecated pool.

 What is Curve's 3Pool?